cameramonit/www/README.md

 Integrate the smart features based on video analytics solutions to support your business such as smart retail stores, smart gates, and smart traffic monitoring.

+## How can IP camera video analytics and AI reduce false alarms?

+### Motion detection
+Motion detection is a basic feature of IP cameras that can trigger an alarm when a change in the image is detected.
+However, not all motion is relevant or suspicious, and motion detection can be easily fooled by factors such as shadows, light, wind, or animals.
+To reduce false alarms, IP cameras can use video analytics and AI to enhance motion detection by filtering out irrelevant motion, adjusting sensitivity levels, and applying regions of interest.
+For example, a video analytic algorithm can ignore motion that is too small, too fast, or too far from the camera, or motion that occurs in a predefined area that is not important.

+### Object recognition
+Object recognition is a feature of IP cameras that can identify and classify different objects in the image, such as people, vehicles, animals, or weapons.
+This can help reduce false alarms by distinguishing between objects that pose a threat and objects that are harmless or authorized.
+For example, a video analytic algorithm can recognize a person carrying a gun and trigger an alarm, while ignoring a person carrying an umbrella or a bag.
+Object recognition can also help verify alarms by providing additional information about the object, such as its size, color, shape, or license plate.

+### Face recognition
+Face recognition is a feature of IP cameras that can match faces in the image with faces in a database, such as a whitelist or a blacklist.
+This can help reduce false alarms by verifying the identity and authorization of people who enter or exit a secured area.
+For example, a video analytic algorithm can recognize a face that belongs to an employee or a visitor and allow access, while detecting a face that belongs to a stranger or a criminal and alerting the security personnel.
+Face recognition can also help track and locate people of interest by comparing faces across multiple cameras and locations.

+### Behavior analysis
+Behavior analysis is a feature of IP cameras that can analyze and interpret the actions and interactions of people and objects in the image, such as walking, running, falling, fighting, or loitering.
+This can help reduce false alarms by detecting abnormal or suspicious behavior that indicates a potential threat or an emergency.
+For example, a video analytic algorithm can detect a person who falls down and does not get up and trigger an alarm, while ignoring a person who sits down and rests.
+Behavior analysis can also help prevent or respond to incidents by providing alerts and suggestions based on the behavior patterns and scenarios.

 ### [Photogrammetry - Wikipedia](https://en.wikipedia.org/wiki/Photogrammetry)